kyleu/projectile/doc/src/index.md

 ### @ref[GraphQL Queries](codegen/graphql.md)

 Projectile monitors your GraphQL schema and queries, and generates Scala case classes with input and result serialization.

-You can start a new GraphQL project with `projectile example-create graphql`, or view the @ref[example project](tutorial/starwars/index.md).
+You can start a new GraphQL project with `projectile new graphql`, or view the @ref[example project](tutorial/starwars/index.md).

 ### @ref[Thrift IDL](codegen/thrift.md)

 Projectile monitors your Thrift IDL and works with Scrooge to create wrapper classes that support serialization, tracing, and Scala Futures

-You can start a new GraphQL project with `projectile example-create thrift`, or view the @ref[example project](tutorial/thrifty/index.md).
+You can start a new GraphQL project with `projectile new thrift`, or view the @ref[example project](tutorial/thrifty/index.md).

 ## License